keyrm10/temperature-monitor/README.md

   - The "Temperature Dashboard" is pre-provisioned and displays the current temperature for Tallinn.

 - **Customizing location:**
-  To monitor a different location, modify the `coordinates` variable in [`temperature-exporter/main.go`](temperature-exporter/main.go) and rebuild the Docker image.
+  To monitor a different location, modify the `coordinates` variable in [`temperature-exporter/main.go`](temperature-exporter/main.go), rebuild the Docker image, and restart the exporter container.

 ---